cpacilio/marvel_continuity/README.md

 - FF #102-104 (_Magneto tricks Namor in attacking New York_)

 Here Kirby leaves the series and is replaced by John Romita and John Buscema.

 - FF #107-116 (_Ben "cured" by Reed, Nega-Man & Annihilus, Ben vs Hulk, the Over-Mind, FF seek help from Doom_)

+Galactus featured several issues of Thor, during which Thor discovers the origin of Galactus:
+- Thor #160-162 (_Thor and Ego the living planet against Galactus_)
+- Thor #168-169 (_Thor discovers the origin of Galactus_)

 - FF #120-123 (_Gabriel, Galactus sent to the negative zone_)

 __Roy Thomas' Avengers:__